-Five pieces of broken bottle glass were intentionally chipped into scraping tools or have chipped edges resulting from use as scrapers.
+Five pieces of broken bottle glass were intentionally worked into scraping tools or have chipped edges resulting from use as scrapers.
 These glass tools were probably used for scraping animal hides or working wood, but may have had other uses.
-Historic era Native Americans chipped broken pieces of olive green bottle glass into scraping tools, for instance at Old Mobile, 1702-1711.
+Historic-era Native Americans chipped broken pieces of olive green bottle glass into scraping tools, for instance at Old Mobile, 1702-1711.
 One specimen from La Pointe-Krebs Plantation made from a blue-green glass bottle probably dates to the French colonial period.
-But the utilized pieces of emerald green and clear glass in the assemblage post-date the colonial era and were used by later plantation occupants.
-Glass scrapers have been associated with African slaves in archaeological contexts at southern plantation sites (Wilkie 1994:238-243).
+Utilized pieces of emerald green and clear glass in the assemblage postdate the colonial era and were used by later plantation occupants.
+Glass scrapers have been associated with African slaves in archaeological contexts at southern plantation sites (Wilkie 1994: 238-243).

-Figure 3-52.
-Glass scrapers: (a) emerald olive green glass scraper (1995 unit, FS 255); (b) French bluegreen square bottle base fragment used as a scraper (Area 6, FS 986); (c-d) clear glass scrapers (1995 Unit, FS 243; Area 7, FS 861) (all actual size).
-The large fragment of emerald olive green glass has worked edges on the two long sides (Figure 3-52a).
-It measures 4.5 by 9.3 cm and was recovered from a 1995 unit.
+A large fragment of emerald olive green glass with worked edges on the two long sides (Figure 3-52a) measures 4.5 by 9.3 cm and was recovered from a 1995 unit.
 The base of a small square bottle from an Area 6 unit, possibly of French blue-green glass, has one broken edge with uniform chipping (Figure 3-52b).
-The opposite broken edge has minimal chipping showing some utilization.
-This square base measures 3.7 cm across and at least 3.0 cm tall; the bottle top is missing.
+The opposite broken edge has minimal chipping, showing some utilization.
+This square base fragment measures 3.7 cm across and at least 3.0 cm tall.
 Three pieces of clear glass appear to be scraping tools.
-One somewhat triangular piece, almost shaped like an arrowhead, has worked edges along both sides (Figure 3-52c).
+One somewhat triangular piece, almost shaped like an arrowhead, has worked edges along two sides (Figure 3-52c).
 It measures 1.5 by 3.0 cm and was found in a 1995 unit.
-One small rectangular piece of clear glass has some evidence of scraping use wear on all four sides (Figure 3-52d).
+One small rectangular piece of clear glass has some evidence of scraping use wear on four sides (Figure 3-52d).
 It measures 2.0 by 2.5 cm and came from Area 7.
-Another utilized clear glass round base from a much later bottle, probably early twentieth century, was found in Feature 90 pit in Area 7, where it was intrusive into that early French colonial feature.
+Another utilized clear glass round base from a much later bottle, probably early twentieth century, was found in the Feature 90 pit in Area 7, intrusive into that early French colonial feature.